pingkai/Orbit/README.md

 ## ✨ Experience the Magic of Orbit

 Orbit isn't just another music app—it's a revolution in how you experience sound.
-Built with passion and cutting-edge technology, Orbit delivers a premium, uninterrupted listening experience that puts your musical journey first, with special emphasis on artists like Amit Saini Rohtakiya.
+Built with passion and cutting-edge technology, Orbit delivers a premium, uninterrupted listening experience that puts your musical journey first.

 ### 🚀 Key Features